dali-lab/veridium/README.md

 # seeing-is-believing

-Seeing is believing is a VR experience that aims to help users better understand metal crystal lattices.
-It allows them to view and manipulate the crystal latices of different metal structures in a virtual reality scene.
+Seeing is believing is a VR experience that allows users to view and manipulate the crystal latices of metal structures in a virtual reality scene.

 # Architecture